How Much Zinc Should I take?

 by Benjamin Bunting BA(Hons) PGCert

 Written by Ben Bunting: BA, PGCert.
 (Sport & Exercise Nutrition) // British Army Physical Training Instructor // S&C Coach.

 You may have heard about zinc from science lessons at school, or you may have seen it listed on the nutrients panel of vitamin supplements.

 Either way, zinc is a trace element that you can find on the Periodic table of elements as number 30 and represented by Zn, it is found in the earths crust, yet we do not expect you to start digging around looking for some.

-Zinc is an essential mineral, this means your body needs it for survival, yet cannot produce it, therefore you must consume zinc through foods or supplements as you would do with other minerals such as iron.
+Zinc is an essential nutrient, this means your body needs it for survival, yet cannot produce it, therefore you must consume zinc through foods or dietary supplements as you would do with other minerals such as iron.